 The monthly Promo Rewards can offer exceptional value for long-haul flights between North America and Europe.
 There are even some months where there are discounts on business class award pricing, such as flights from Montreal to Paris for as few as 27,500 miles.

 In October 2022, Brim Financial released the Air France KLM Flying Blue World Elite Mastercard, the first Canadian credit card with which you can earn Flying Blue miles on your daily spending.

 While the lack of a welcome bonus made the debut land with a bit of a thud, it’s entirely possible that we could see a better offer in the near future.
 In fact, in the United States, the Bank of America offers the Air France KLM World Elite Mastercard with a welcome bonus of 50,000 Flying Blue miles, so hopefully something similar comes to Canada.

-It’s worth noting that Air France and KLM will soon implement advance seat selection fees for business class passengers, which is a negative development.
-As of April 4, 2023, passengers booked on long-haul flights with Air France or KLM will have to pay €70–90 to select a seat prior to check-in.
+It’s worth noting that Air France and KLM have implemented advance seat selection fees for business class passengers, which is a negative development.
+As of April 4, 2023, passengers booked on long-haul flights with Air France or KLM must pay €70–90 to select a seat prior to check-in.

 Free stopovers of up to a year are now a feature of Air France/KLM Flying Blue rewards.
 You’ll have to phone the contact centre to add one to your booking, which is a bit of an inconvenience, but at least it comes without any extra charges in miles or cash.